vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

       - Do post-epoch logging.
   - Do post-train logging.

-and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.** When we run Monty in evaluation mode, the same sequencce of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
+and **this is exactly the procedure that was executed when you ran `python run.py -e first_experiment`.** When we run Monty in evaluation mode, the same sequence of calls is initiated by `MontyExperiment.evaluate` minus the model updating step in `MontyExperiment.post_episode`.
 See [here](../../how-monty-works/experiment.md) for more details on epochs, episodes, and steps.

 ## Model